 Ricardo is a licensed general contractor in North Carolina and South Carolina.
 He is active in the community and previously participated as a member of the Home Builders Association.
 Ricardo holds a BS in construction management from North Carolina A&T University.

 Kemena oversees the day‐to‐day project management for developments from initial concept through project stabilization.
 Her responsibilities range from project planning and finance structuring through design, construction, and lease-up.
-She managed the development of Renaissance, a 334-unit three phased HOPE VI redevelopment.
-Current efforts focus on Centra Square and Baxter Street in Charlotte, 757 North in Winston-Salem, and other mixed income developments along the east coast.
+She managed the development of Renaissance, a 334-unit three phased HOPE VI redevelopment and 757 North in Winston-Salem.
+Current efforts focus on Centra Square, Baxter Street Flats and Grier Heights Seniors in Charlotte, and other mixed income developments along the east coast.

 Prior to joining Laurel Street, Kemena worked for the Charlotte Housing Authority where she worked on key projects including internal planning efforts for future Choice Neighborhood redevelopments.
 Kemena also worked with the urban design team for the Prince George’s County Planning Department in Maryland.